GaddisM/The-BUYER/README.md

 ---

-*Report produced as part of the SancLogic Cyber Range — The Buyer (Advanced) threat hunt exercise.*
+*Report produced by Gaddis M. as part of the SancLogic Cyber Range — The Buyer (Advanced) threat hunt exercise.*
 *Platform: Microsoft Defender for Endpoint + Microsoft Sentinel | Query Language: KQL*